Leandro Tojong: Post-war

 After the war, Leandro Tojong was the first Mayor of Cebu City appointed after the war by Sergio Osmeña in 1945, succeeding Juan Zamora.
 He was replaced later by Nicolas Escario a year after.

 In 1946, he was voted as member of the 1st Congress of the Republic in 1946 for old 5th legislative district of Cebu, which was composed of the towns of Alegria, Badian, Boljoon, Ginatilan, Malabuyoc, Moalboal, Oslob, Samboan, Alcantara, and Santander.
 On January 13, 1947, President Manuel Roxas appointed him as Member of the National Defense Committee of the House of Representatives when the Council of National Defense was created.

 As a candidate for the Liberal Party, he was elected Congressman of the 2nd Congress of the Republic for the old 2nd district that comprised the municipalities of Cebu, Liloan, Mandaue, Opon (now Lapu-lapu City), Cordova, Compostela and Consolacion in 1949.
 He served until 1953.
 However, he was unseated by the Vicente Logarta of the Nacionalista Party by virtue of the ruling by the House Electoral Tribunal on December 6, 1952.

-Dr. Tojong later constructed and managed the famous "Tojong Hospital" along Governor Dionisio Jakosalem Street.
-He died on December 20, 1980 at the age of 75.
+Tojong later constructed and managed the famous "Tojong Hospital" along Governor Dionisio Jakosalem Street.
+He died on December 20, 1980, at the age of 75.